 Resistance can be further increased for experienced users by adjusting the dial.
 You can ajust everything to get the biuke perfect for your body, including the seat and handlebars.
 The ergo bars mean you can put your weight on them and lean forwards for some serious work.

 While it doesn’t fold, there’s transport wheels that make moving it to another room pretty easy work.
 The 6 function LCD display isn’t anything fancy but you’ll be able to easily see important things like distance and calories.

 Verdict: The IC260 has a budget price tag but offers a great bike for the money.
 It’s smooth, solid and perfect for those seeking more of a challenge.
 An excellent home upright.

 - Easy to move around

 #5 Feierdun Adjustable Folding Upright

 Other nice details are the small rollers that make the bike quick and easy to move around.
-There’s also some excellent straps on the pedals to keep your feet from slipping when you’re working out.
+There are also some excellent straps on the pedals to keep your feet from slipping when you’re working out.

 Verdict: Quiet, inexpensive and easy to fold up and move.
 If you’re looking for a cheap portable upright bike, this one will likely put a smile on your face.

 - Very stable